controlplaneio/simulator/docs/create-scenario.md

 - _nodes-every.sh_: runs on master and worker nodes 1 and 2
 - _master.sh_: runs on master
 - _bastion.sh_: runs on bastion
+- _local.sh_: runs on the provisioning host.
+Has access to some exported functions from `perturb.sh`.

 Any other names will cause an error.
 See this example [master.sh](https://github.com/kubernetes-simulator/simulator/blob/master/simulation-scripts/scenario/etcd-inverted-wedge/master.sh).